wijayaju/MSU_Curriculum_Maps/README.md

 To reproduce the figures used in this project, open and run:
 - [`reproducibility.ipynb`](./reproducibility.ipynb)

-This notebook provides complete step-by-step instructions for generating the curriculum/prerequisite graph figure.
+This notebook provides complete step-by-step instructions for generating the curriculum/prerequisite graph figures used in our final presentation and video.
 ---

 ## License